timoa/nodejs-encryption-api-example/README.md

 The idea with this example is to test how to store encrypted data under a datastore (ex.
 MongoDB) and keep control of your data by providing the encryption key for each call.

-This project doesn't cover encryption in transit (SSL) and not meant to be use in production.
+This project doesn't cover encryption in transit (SSL) and not meant to be used in production.

 ## Requirements